 Value based pricing rewards speed and efficiency.
 Overnight delivery services prove that people will happily pay more for something to be quickly delivered.
-So, let’s apply this proven concept to your accounting practice.Ditching your hourly rate removes the anxiety and fear about getting paid for your services.
+So, let’s apply this proven concept to your accounting practice.Ditching your hourly rate removes the anxiety and fear about getting paid for your #accounting services.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Ditch Your Hourly Rate